 Indigofera tinctoria is also known as Nil, Nili, Aviri, etc. It is oldest known natural dye used for printing, textile and hair coloring.
 Indigo plant is a perennial shrub native to India which grows up to height of two meters and found throughout India.
 Indigo is also cultivated in few parts of the country for its commercial use.
 The whole plant of Indigo herb is dried and pulverised to get a powder.
 This powder can be used for dying purpose.

-In Ayurveda, Neel or Indigo use is recommended in treatment of gout, epilepsy, asthma, lumbago, abdominal and spleen diseases, parasites, cough, poison, phobia, delusion, disturbed mental state, depression etc. Indigo plant has antiseptic, hepatoprotective, hypoglycaemic properties.
+In Ayurveda, Neel or Indigo use is recommended in the treatment of gout, epilepsy, asthma, lumbago, abdominal and spleen diseases, parasites, cough, poison, phobia, delusion, disturbed mental state, depression, etc. Indigo plant has antiseptic, hepatoprotective, hypoglycaemic properties.

 Taxonomy of Indigo plant

 Tamil: Aviri, Nili

 English: Indigo, Indian indigo

 Gujrati: Gali, Gari, Nil